Puja Services and Offerings

 Avalokiteshvara or Chenrezig, the Bodhisattva of Compassion, showers incredible blessings upon our karmic situation, helping to fulfill our needs as well as the needs of our loved ones.

-A Puja to Avalokiteshvara is done at the temple on your or your loved one’s behalf.
+A Puja to Avalokiteshvara is done on your or your loved one’s behalf.

 • Puja to the Noble Tara for protection

 A Puja is done to the divine mother Tara on your or your loved one’s behalf.
-If you wish, you may describe the nature of your difficulty and it will be shared with JM.
+If you wish, you may describe the nature of your difficulty.

 Mañjuśrī, Bodhisattva of Wisdom and Intelligence, helps with increasing our learning capacity.
 Especially for children and youth, his mantra has amazing effects (even recently demonstrated in controlled scientific research).